 At the very least, it gives your market something positive to think about.
-But if you get lucky, it could become part of the English vernacular.
+But if you get lucky, it could become a part of day-to-day lingo.
 You're probably picturing some of the catchiest brand slogans and taglines as we speak.

 Speaking of slogans, a lot of people tend to mix up taglines, slogans, and mottos.
 Before we get into tagline tips and tricks, it's important to understand the difference:

-Tagline: A phrase about founding idea or concept of a business
+Tagline: A phrase about the founding idea or concept of a business

 Slogan: A phrase representing a company promise or brand personality

-Motto: A phrase focusing on philosophy, beliefs or intention of a company
+Motto: A phrase focusing on the philosophy, beliefs or intention of a company